shazChaudhry/docker-elastic/README.md

 - As a DevOps team member I want to install [Elastic Stack](https://www.elastic.co/products) so that I can collect all application and system logs centrally for searching, visualizing, analysing and reporting purpose

 **Assumptions**
-* Your infrastucture is required to be based on ubuntu/xenial64
+* Your infrastucture is required to be based on ubuntu
 * Your infrastructure is required to have [Docker Swarm cluster](https://docs.docker.com/get-started/part4/#understanding-swarm-clusters) configuration
 * Your Docker services are required to be configured with [GELF](http://docs.graylog.org/en/2.2/pages/gelf.html) log driver _(these services send console logs to Elastic Stack)_
   * [List of supported logging drivers](https://docs.docker.com/engine/admin/logging/overview/#supported-logging-drivers)